 Earth Day has us contemplating our relationship with the blue planet in years to come.
-Last week, the latest report on climate change from the United Nation’s Intergovernmental Panel on Climate Change (IPCC) laid down some stark truths for world: If we don’t make changes to the way we live off the planet’s resources right now, future generations will struggle immensely in order to effectively undo the damage that humans are causing in the present.
+Last week, the latest report on climate change from the United Nation’s Intergovernmental Panel on Climate Change (IPCC) laid down a stark outlook about the human role in climate change: If we don’t make changes to the way we live off the planet’s resources right now, future generations will struggle immensely in order to effectively undo the damage that humans are causing in the present.
 And it will be very expensive.

 In this shift in funding to sustainable energy, the IPCC report gives its silver lining.
 The report says that right now, the costs of achieving climate stabilization with methods like sustainable wind and solar power are falling fast, and these alternatives are becoming more practical to pursue on a large scale.